Singapore: The Battle that Changed the World by James Leasor (ePub edition)

 Written just over 20 years after the end of WW2, it includes direct, first hand input from many of the main players involved including that of Lt-Gen Percival, the British commander who signed the surrender document, shortly before he died.

-The Red Fort by James Leasor (ePub edition)
+The Marine from Mandalay by James Leasor (ePub edition)

 £2.99